 Israel’s thesis has been about Reverse Missiology, that is, the idea that missionaries and pastors from the Majority World (Africa, Asia, the Caribbean and Latin America) are engaging in mission in the European context, returning in gratitude to the efforts of European missionaries in the past.
-To this end his research and writings have focused on Reverse Mission as a subject in its own right – as an academic sub-discipline.
+To this end his research and writings have focused on Reverse Mission as an important contribution to the field of Diaspora Missiology – ( Diaspora Missiology is a subsidiary of the discipline of Mission Studies or Missiology).
 His research has led to four published books, journal articles and chapter contributions in various academic volumes.
 Below are a selection of Israel’s books:

 Partnership in Mission: A Black Majority Church Perspective on Mission and Church Unity, 2015

 What on earth are Black Majority Churches?
 Are they a homogenous church movement in Britain?

 These are just two of the questions this book seeks to address.
 Black Majority Churches are a significant part of the history, landscape and mission of the British church.
 They are diverse in terms of theology, church structure, mission, culture and ethnicity, and it might be argued that Black Majority Churches could also be referred to as Black Multicultural Churches!

 This book offers a challenge to rethink mission in the light of the changing British landscape.
 How can BMCs and British churches partner to effect institutional changes in society?
 Israel Olofinjana offers case studies of partnerships in action and explores practical methods in which churches together can respond to needs and opportunities, and ways to overcome some of the challenges.